Dear friends of the STOLPERSTEINE,

 Please be aware that Gunter places STOLPERSTEINE on all days of the week regardless of public or religious holidays - he suggests that people organize unveiling ceremonies on later dates if the laying of a STOLPERSTEINE clashes with a religious holiday.

-If you want to place STOLPERSTEINE without Gunter Demnig’s help (NB This is only possible if Gunter has already placed STOLPERSTEINE in a given village, town or city), please expect to wait as Michael Friedrichs-Friedlaender who makes all the STOLPERSTEINE has limited capacity and cannot make more than 450 per month.
+If you want to place STOLPERSTEINE without Gunter Demnig’s help (NB This is only possible if Gunter has already placed STOLPERSTEINE in a given village, town or city), please expect to wait as Michael Friedrichs-Friedlaender who makes all the STOLPERSTEINE by hand has limited capacity and cannot make more than 450 per month.

 4. Placing STOLPERSTEINE